mostafawkhd/lpic1book/content/1053_sql_data_management.md

 2 rows in set (0.00 sec)
 ```

-We've seen that we have only two `mood`s in our table: sad & happy.
+We've seen that we have only two `mood`s on our table: sad & happy.
 When `SELECT`ing all fields \(that is `*`\) from this table `GROUP BY` mood, SQL will check all the moods, shows us only ONE from each.
-This can be used like the `uniq` command you leaned from LPIC101:
+This can be used like the `uniq` command you learned from LPIC101:

 ```text
 mysql> SELECT mood FROM info GROUP BY mood;